 2.1.2 On receipt of an application for data verification, the Register shall offer to the applicant four loading conditions as a minimum, borrowed from an approved Ship Loading Manual and to be used for program testing.
 These loading conditions shall ensure the loading of each ship compartment for one time at least.
-These loading conditions shall generally cover the whole range of possible ship draughts from the greatest one in the loaded condition to the smallest one in the ballasted condition.
+These loading conditions shall generally cover the whole range of possible ship draughts from the greatest one in the loaded condition.